fauzaanu/framerui/content/blog/framer-reverse-proxy-in-symphony.md

 ---
 author: Fauzaan Gasim
-title: How to reverse proxy framer through Symfony (PHP)
+title: Reverse Proxying Framer through Symfony (PHP)
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through a Symfony backend, enabling you to seamlessly integrate your designs into a PHP-based web application.
 tags: [Framer, Symfony, reverse proxy, PHP, web development, prototyping]